ADolbyB/latex-publications-templates/README.md

 # LaTeX Publications and Templates

-This is a small collection of LaTeX templates I began creating and customizing from tutorials and content I found on the web.

-I plan to learn documentation using LaTeX and migrate from word processing software (currently I use LibreOffice) to LaTeX for larger works.

 Update 8/2/2023: I added a new `Publications` folder and renamed the repo.
-This folder will now hold any papers I decide to add.
+This folder will now hold any papers I decide to add for publication.

+Under the `Tutorials` folder is a small collection of LaTeX templates I began creating and customizing from tutorials and content I found on the web, which is referenced below.

 ## Environment: